 Innovative, personalized techniques

 Early in our career, it’s both normal and acceptable to work from notes, and to reference back to our education and training.
-Programs like Lumia will typically provide students with templates, worksheets, and other tools to help guide them through the coaching process.
-It helps us learn.
+Coaching certifications such as Lumia's life coach training program will typically provide students with templates, worksheets, and other tools to help guide them through the coaching process.
+It helps students learn.
 Eventually, though, those training wheels must come off!

 Adept coaches integrate and internalize a variety of proven techniques, and also possess a strong capacity to improvise.
 This comes with experience and practice.
 Eventually, each develops their own unique style and approach.